Matt Thistlethwaite

 Matthew James Thistlethwaite (born 6 September 1972) is an Australian politician.
 He has been an Australian Labor Party member of the Australian House of Representatives since 2013, representing the electorate of Kingsford Smith.
-He was formerly a member of the Australian Senate from 2011 to 2013.
-Since 1 June 2022, Thistlethwaite has served as Assistant Minister for Defence, Veterans' Affairs and the Republic in the ministry of Anthony Albanese.
+Since 29 July 2024, Thistlethwaite has served as the Assistant Minister for Immigration in the ministry of Anthony Albanese.
+He is also serving as Assistant Minister for Foreign Affairs and Trade since May 2025.

-He previously served as Parliamentary Secretary for Pacific Island Affairs and Parliamentary Secretary for Multicultural Affairs in the Gillard government from March to July 2013, and as Parliamentary Secretary for Infrastructure and Transport in the Rudd government from July to September 2013.
+Thistlethwaite is a senior figure in the Labor Right faction and stands as the current convenor of the NSW branch.
 Before joining Parliament, he was the general secretary of the New South Wales branch of the Australian Labor Party.
+He served as a member of the Australian Senate from 2011 to 2013.

+From 1 June 2022 to 29 July 2024, Thistlethwaite served as Assistant Minister for Defence, Veterans' Affairs and the Republic.

 Early life

 Thistlethwaite was born in Sydney on 6 September 1972.
+He grew up in the suburb of Maroubra in a Catholic family.
+His father was a Qantas steward.
+He is the eldest of three siblings.

-He grew up in the suburb of Maroubra.
-He graduated from the University of New South Wales with a Bachelor of Economics, and also holds diplomas in law and legal practice from the University of Technology, Sydney.
+He graduated from the University of New South Wales with a Bachelor of Economics, and also holds diplomas in law and legal practice from the University of Technology Sydney.
 He was the first member of his family to attend university.

 Career

-In 1995 Thistlethwaite began working at the Australian Workers Union as an industrial officer.
+In 1995, Thistlethwaite began working at the Australian Workers Union as an industrial officer.
 In 2001 he was elected as a state vice-president of the union.
 He joined the ALP at the age of 22 and was president of NSW Young Labor from 1997 to 1998.

+Thistlethwaite was involved in the Australian republic referendum in 1999, and was the campaign manager for the Australian Republican Movement in his electorate of Kingsford Smith.

+From 2001 to 2008 he was Chair of the Australian Labor Party Law Reform Committee.
+From 2004 to 2008 he was Charity of the Australian Labor Party Review Tribunal.

-In 2004 Thistlethwaite was elected deputy assistant secretary of Unions NSW.
+In 2004, Thistlethwaite was elected Deputy Secretary of Unions NSW.
 In this role he represented workers in public sector enterprise agreement negotiations and in the NSW Industrial Relations Commission.
 He was a co-ordinator of the Your Rights at Work campaign in New South Wales against the Howard Government's WorkChoices laws.

 Thistlethwaite is a former director of the State Transit Authority of NSW and the NSW Manufacturing Council.
-He was a member of the Racing Industry Participants Advisory Council, and an executive member of the NSW Jockeys Association.
-He was elected general secretary of NSW Labor from 2008 to 2010.
-During his time as NSW ALP secretary Thistlethwaite backed Frank Sartor's unsuccessful candidacy to replace premier Nathan Rees and Rees was instead replaced by Kristina Keneally.

 Before entering Parliament, Thistlethwaite worked as a senior consultant with law firm Mallesons Stephen Jaques.

 Political career

 Thistlethwaite sought to become the endorsed Labor candidate for the House of Representatives seat of Kingsford Smith in Sydney's eastern suburbs, for the 2004 election.
 However, Peter Garrett was chosen by the then Labor leader Mark Latham.
+Thistlethwaite worked as Garrett's campaign adviser.

+He was elected general secretary of NSW Labor from 2008 to 2010.
+During his time as NSW ALP secretary Thistlethwaite backed Frank Sartor's unsuccessful candidacy to replace premier Nathan Rees and Rees was instead replaced by Kristina Keneally.